Kåfjord Municipality: Economy

 Fishing and small-scale farming have been the most important sources of income.
 Now many people work in education and other public services.
 The population has declined for many years, but the decline is now less rapid than earlier.
-A new optimism has arisen among young people, largely due to the increasing cultural activities.

 Population

 The majority of the population is of Sami origin.
 Due to assimilation pressure from the Norwegian State, the language was largely lost in the 20th century.
 Efforts are being made to reintroduce the Northern Sami language which is largely concentrated in the municipality's largest village, Manndalen/Olmmáivággi.